 Faced With Complications, Angelica Gets Stronger

-When Angelica Hale came to Children’s Healthcare of Atlanta, her pneumonia had spiraled out of control.
+When Angelica came to Children’s Healthcare of Atlanta, her pneumonia had spiraled out of control.
 Thanks to a number of expert procedures and her mother’s kidney, she’s not just healthy today.
 She’s a star.

 Angelica’s parents knew something was wrong.
 Despite their doctors’ reassurances, they could see that their vivacious 4-year-old girl was in real pain and getting worse.